webix-hub/docs/data/file_manager/api_reference.md

 <h3 id="getselectedfile">getSelectedFile</h3>

-gets a string or an array with selected file(nested folder) name(s)
+gets a string or an array with file (folder) name(s) selected in the "table" view

 ~~~js
 var selected = fmanager.getSelectedFile(id,text);